 - Prepare a template email with a few point to customize on a vendor base

-- Make sure you have the email of the right people (not a info@ or contact@ if possible)
+- Make sure you have the email of the right people (not a [email protected] or [email protected] if possible)

 - Send your email with a professionnal e-mail address to show you are a serious buyer

 - Make sure you have a return receipt activated on your email so you can track partly who received and who didn’t so you can track back who had a wrong email

 - Include all the email addresses present on the contact page of their website.
 Sometimes, their email addresses are not existing anymore or simply full.
 On this base multiply your chances to get an answer.